 Working under taciturn Barney Crozier Jim is initially unhappy about the role but has a kind of grudging realisation that at least there is a steady stream of interesting cases to deal with.
 The Bureau was a great move actually as it allowed a constant stream of fresh faces to arrive on what is essential a strip of land five miles wide and over the course of the series a whole raft of well known faces popped up in guest roles including the likes of Greta Scacchi, Warren Clarke, a young Joanne Whalley, Geoffrey Palmer, Ray Winstone, the legendary Norman Wisdom and Liza Goddard to name just a few.
 An intrinsic part of the show too was Jim’s relationship with Charlie Hungerford the father of his ex-wife Deborah.
 Charlie was absolutely loaded and had his finger in every pie going, one of the key members of Jersey society he makes an appearance in every episode thanks to a bit of canny contract negotations by the fab Terence Alexander who plays him.

 Liza Goddard’s role in the series was a semi-recurring one too playing jewel thief Phillipa Vale who enjoyed a flirtatious relationship with Bergerac who never seemed able to bring himself to bring her to justice.
 Speaking of love interests, in the first series Jim became involved with Frankie the French girlfriend of his old partner but his most consistant relationship was with real estate agent Susan Young (played by former Doctor Who companion Louise Jameson) who provided the catalyst for one of the most intriguing seasons of Bergerac when their relationship began to go awry and she died in mysterious circumstances.
 For a time you were left thinking that Jim might have actually murdered her!
-Towards the end of the series Jim fell in love with a French woman whilst on a case in the country and ended up quitting the force to work as a private detective both on Jersey and in France.
+Towards the end of the series Jim fell in love with French woman Danielle whilst on a case in the country and ended up quitting the force to work as a private detective both on Jersey and in France.

 One of the major plus points of the series was the way that it didn’t always stick to your standard crime story of the week format, it’s continuing storyline meant that you really got to know the supporting characters and the plots themselves too were never afraid to move into darker territory occasionally moving into outright horror or the unexplained.

-It was and remains a superbly entertaining series, when it ended Nettles said that having been in the show for ten years he didn’t want to embark on another long running series, of course a few years later he took the part of Tom Barnaby in the incredibly popular Midsomer Murders and stayed with the series for 14 years!
+It was and remains though a superbly entertaining series, when it ended Nettles said that having been in the show for ten years he didn’t want to embark on another long running series, of course a few years later he took the part of Tom Barnaby in the incredibly popular Midsomer Murders and stayed with the series for 14 years!

 As much a part of the show as Nettles himself the island of Jersey became a major tourist hot spot thanks in no small part to the series.
 It’s small but perfectly formed and is just five miles wide and nine miles long, much closer to France than England it is also blessed with sandy beaches and much better weather than the rest of the UK.
 It has become something of a tax haven and scores high with visitors when shopping because the dreaded English VAT doesn’t apply there.